-There are different forms of real estate ownership.
+Within the country, different forms of real estate ownership exist.
 Each gives the property owner specific rights as well as restricting certain rights, which might include the right of conveyance, such as in community property ownership.

 Right of Inheritance

 When a married couple owns a home as community property, either party can will his share to someone else, without the other spouse’s consent, which can be rather shocking news for the widower who discovers his wife left her half of their home to her boyfriend.

 Most states recognize joint tenancy, yet some of these have abolished the “right of survivorship” as an automatic characteristic of joint tenancy.
 In these states, the deed must specifically reference the right of survivorship.

-While the joint tenant with right of survivorship can’t will his share in the property to his heir, he can sell his interest in the property before his death.
+While the joint tenants with right of survivorship can’t will their share in the property to their heirs, one can sell his interest in the property before his death.
 Once a joint tenant sells his share, this ends the joint tenancy ownership involving the share.
 The new owner is not a joint tenant, yet the rights of the other owners remain.

 Possession means each joint tenants holds an undivided right to possession.
 Unity of interest means they each hold an equal interest in the property.
 Time means all owners must acquire their ownership at the same time.
 Title means the tenants all acquired ownership using the same document.

 Ann Johnson has been a freelance writer since 1995.
 She previously served as the editor of a community magazine in Southern California and was also an active real-estate agent, specializing in commercial and residential properties.
 She has a Bachelor of Arts in communications from California State University, Fullerton.